octet-stream/next-mikro-orm-minify-issue/readme.md

 If you look at the console, you'll see that this is actually the case - some of two classes in bundle have the same name, but in the source code they have different names (`Post` and `InvitationCode`).
 Also, you can notice that half of the classes have their original names.
 From the looks of it, this happens because they don't have decorators on them.
-If you uncomment `Entity` decorator in `src/db/entities/Record.ts` file and run `pnpm build` again - you can clearly see that.
+If you uncomment `Entity` decorator in [`src/db/entities/Record.ts`](https://github.com/octet-stream/next-mikro-orm-minify-issue/blob/ad5dc2c2dee5f59d69a27efdd6b8034bb237418e/src/server/db/entities/Record.ts#L8) (just uncomment lines 3 and 8) file and run `pnpm build` again - you can clearly see that.